anicokatz/PyMultiNestPlus/README.md

 # PyMultiNestPlus

 PyMultiNestPlus is a small library of python files that provides additional functionality to PyMultiNest in an effort to shore up some of its shortcomings.
+It namely includes:
+- Functionality for generating and analysing data for multiple different models at once.
+- The ability to implement nuisance and constant parameters alongside scanning parameters.
+- Additional data sanitisation.
+- Automatic generation and handling of non-standard prior distributions from a list of data points.
+- Automatic scaling from the unit hypercube to the prior space.
+In essence, PyMultiNestPlus streamlines a lot of the tedious or time-consuming and pedantic parts of using PyMultiNest, while keeping as much of the original flexibility as possible.

 ## Getting Started